-At the subsequent appointment Miss C reported some soreness in the area affected by the hypochlorite.
+At the subsequent appointment Miss C reported some soreness in the area that had been in contact with the hypochlorite.
 The dentist completed the endodontic treatment and was satisfied with the postoperative result.
-The patient complained and requested compensation for the adverse incident and threatened to escalate her concerns to the AHPRA.
+The patient complained and requested compensation for the adverse incident and threatened to escalate her concerns to the HPCSA.

-After seeking advice from Dental Protection, it was agreed that the treatment fees should be waived and a contribution was made by Dental Protection towards the cost of treatment provided by a specialist dermatologist.
+After seeking advice from Dental Protection, it was agreed that the treatment fees should be refunded and a contribution was made by Dental Protection towards the cost of treatment provided by a specialist dermatologist.